 Easy tips for mastering the perfect homemade pie crust:

-- Make sure your butter and water are COLD.
+- Make sure your butter, shortening and water are COLD.
 This creates that flaky crust.

-- Use a mixture of butter and shortening to get that buttery taste with flaky texture.
+- Using a mixture of butter and shortening will give your crust that buttery taste with a flaky texture.

 For a great beginner’s tutorial on making pie crust click here.

-How to keep the bottom of pie crust from getting soggy:
+How do you keep the bottom of pie crust from getting soggy?

-Before I bake the pie crust, brush the bottom, sides, and edges lightly with egg wash.
-This will create a “coating” that will prevent your cream filling from making your pie crust sad and soggy.
+- Before you bake the pie crust, brush the bottom, sides, and edges lightly with egg wash.
+This will create a “coating” that will prevent your cream filling from making your pie crust soggy.

 Can chocolate coconut cream pie be frozen?